jackiedinh8/android-micro-frontend/README.md

 # android-micro-frontend
-A basic android architect as the fisrt step to support android micro-frontend development.
+A basic android architecture as the fisrt step to support android micro-frontend development.